 Clue #5 – A quick and unexplained follow-up

-If a doctor schedules another quick appointment for a gynecologic exam and doesn’t give a good reason why ask for a copy of your patient notes that say why such a follow-up would be necessary.
-Usually, a follow-up is requested only if the physician is concerned about at finding, and that usually requires more information from a test, like an ultrasound or a pap smear, before the doctor sees you again.
+If a doctor schedules another quick appointment for a gynecologic exam and doesn’t give a good reason why, ask for a copy of your patient notes that say why such a follow-up would be necessary.
+Usually, a follow-up is requested only if the physician is concerned about a finding, and that usually requires more information from a test like an ultrasound or a pap smear, before the doctor sees you again.

 Clue # 6 – Your doctor wants to be “friends”

 When I was practicing, I had many friends come to me for their care, because they trusted me.
 But we were friends first.
 Otherwise, doctors are ethically required to avoid initiating social relationships with patients.
 This includes any form of contact on Facebook or other social media.
 Before a doctor can begin a social relationship with a patient, the doctor-patient relationship must be officially ended.